Drop in water levels continues

 High tide

-Over the past few days, a low-pressure system has brought heavy rainfall to our working area.
+Over the past few days, a depression has region heavy rainfall to our region .
 This amount of rain, combined with saturated soil, has caused water levels to rise.
 These high levels are leading to local flooding.
-Water levels are now falling again in most places.
-Our pumping stations are still operating at maximum capacity to discharge the excess water into the sea.
+The water level is now falling again in most places.
+Our pumping stations still pumping stations at maximum capacity to discharge the excess water into the sea.